YCSRobotics/GrizzlyTime/README.md

 - Gather statistics of student growth over time

 ## Downloads
-Currently supported OSes: Windows
+Currently supported OSes: Windows, Linux
-Unsupported OSes: Linux, Mac
+Unsupported OSes: Mac
-Note: I would love to support Linux and Mac.
+Note: I would love to support Mac.
 Unfortunately, I do not own a Mac machine to test GrizzlyTime on.
 It may or may not work.
-I'm currently working on getting Linux up and running.
-See [this issue](https://github.com/Daltz333/GrizzlyTime-JavaFX/issues/25)

 Download the latest **release** [here](https://github.com/YCSRobotics/GrizzlyTime/releases/latest "here").

 A setup tutorial can be found [here.](https://www.youtube.com/watch?v=GhDeMjEh9ao "here.")